Archive for 2014

 Casting the Apple of Eden from bronze

-Early in August, my wife, Eva Funderburgh texted me from her bronze casting class:
+Early in August, my partner, Eva Funderburgh texted me from her bronze casting class:

 Hey!
 I’m one of only two people in the class.
 I get as many investments as I want.
 Can you come up with a good plan to make an apple of Eden model by the time I’m home?